On nonexistence of semi-orthogonal decompositions in algebraic geometry: Introduction

 \begin{conj} Let $X$ be a smooth projective variety.
 Assume $K_{X}$ is nef and effective, and $q(X)=h^{1}(\mathcal{O}_{X})\geq 1$ (this implies $\dim Pic^{0}(X)\geq 1$).
 Then $D(X)$ admits no nontrivial semi-orthogonal decompositions. \end{conj}

 \begin{rem}\ \begin{enumerate} \item $S^{i}C$ satisfies the assumptions in the conjecture when $i\leq g(C)-1$ and $g(C)\geq 2$. \item If $q(X)=0$, then

-We can't do more, but there are other techniques to deal with these cases.
+The criteria of Corollary \ref{emptynosodA} is the same as the one of Corollary 1.5 in \cite{kawatani2018nonexistence}, but there are other techniques to deal with these cases.
 It is to consider the semi-orthogonal decompositions varied in a family\cite{bastianelli2020indecomposability}.
 For example, the Horikawa surfaces and the Ciliberto double planes are all of irregularity $0$, and in some cases, the base loci of the canonical bundles will be curves, but their bounded derived categories don't admit nontrivial semi-orthogonal decompositions by the well-behaviour of semi-orthogonal decompositions in families \cite[Section 4]{bastianelli2020indecomposability}. \end{enumerate} \end{rem}